degenwithheart/degenwithheart/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=stuartmoseley&color=blue)

 I'm a passionate software developer with a strong focus on AI, AR/VR, cloud computing, DevOps, and full-stack development.
-I specialize in training personal AI models, working on open-source projects, and building scalable solutions in the cloud.
+I specialize in training personal AI models, working on open-source projects, and creating innovative solutions.

 With a growing expertise in game development using Unity and Unreal Engine, I'm particularly interested in integrating AI into AR/VR environments to create immersive and intelligent experiences.
-I’m always learning new technologies and love collaborating on innovative, cutting-edge projects.

 Let’s build something amazing together! 🔥